 On successful completion, you’ll be able to progress into the second year of a Bachelor of Science Degree at Murdoch University.
-You’ll have the option to major in subjects as far ranging as Mobile and Web Application Development, Games Technology and Business Information Systems.
+You’ll have the option to major in units as far ranging as Mobile and Web Application Development, Games Technology and Business Information Systems.

 In a rapidly changing industry, it’s important to study a course that guarantees a wide array of career opportunities.
 We’ve tailored our Information and Communication Technology Diploma to be as up-to-date as possible, covering future technologies as well as existing ones.
 In addition to our leading-edge course content, there are a few other major advantages to studying at MIT.